aatsay19/Rutgers-University-New-Brunswick/CS211 - Computer Architecture/Programming Assignment 1/README.md

 The corresponding expected outputs are in the answers directory: e.g., answers/matrix_c_0.txt.</br></br></br>

-# 4. balanced: checking if braces are balanced or not using a stack (22 points)
+# 4. balanced: Checking if Braces Are Balanced or Not Using a Stack (22 points)
 You may have noticed that your favorite text editor or integrated development environment (IDE) can help you check if open parentheses, brackets, and braces are properly closed.
 That is, whether each open '<', '(', '[', and '{' is properly closed with a corresponding '>', ')', ']', and '}' without any intervening open parentheses, brackets, or braces.

 For example, these are balanced expressions: